 If you have written advance directives, it is important that you give a copy to your physician.
-He or she will keep it in your medical chart.
+He or she

+Indiana Advance Directives Brochure Page 3 of 9 will keep it in your medical chart.
 If you are admitted to a hospital or health facility, your physician will write orders in your medical chart based on your written advance directives or your spoken instructions.
 For instance, if you have a fatal disease and do not want cardiopulmonary resuscitation (CPR), your physician will need to write a "do not resuscitate" (DNR) order in your chart.
 The order makes the hospital staff aware of your wishes.
 Because most people have several health care providers, you should discuss your wishes with all of your providers and give each provider a copy of your advance directives.